qcscine/molassembler/NOTES.rst

   EZStereocenter's angle(C, C, C) returns 120°, and the resulting bounds are not modified if the involved atoms are cycle members
+- Cycles of size 8 can have considerable strain due to triple bonds in the cycle, this is not considered
 - Bounds are perhaps a little too loose now, spiro centers look awful
 - Double bonds in DG maybe shouldn't enforce absolute flatness, but have tolerance.
 Either that or reduce the error function contribution of